Compare the election platforms and promises from Ontario's 4 major parties

 They would support 40,000 new, paid co-op, internship and apprenticeship positions by cutting taxes for their employers.

-Green education policies include boosting post-secondary funding by 20 per cent, fund it based on enrolment rather than performance, with increases tied to inflation.
+The education policies for the Greens and leader Mike Schreiner include boosting post-secondary funding by 20 per cent, fund it based on enrolment rather than performance, with increases tied to inflation.
 They’d convert OSAP loans to grants for lower-income students and take interest off student debt.

 The party also says it will clear the public school repair backlog and make sure rural families can afford child care.